-self is configured with a URI to the Background Data resource created by the SCEF for the request
+self is configured with a URI to the Background Data resource created by the SCEF for the request.

-transferPolicies containing a list of offered transfer policies, each policy including the mandatory attributes bdtPolicyId, ratingGroup and timeWindow, and the optional attributes maxUplinkBandwidth and maxDownlinkBandwidth
+transferPolicies containing a list of offered transfer policies, each policy including the mandatory attributes bdtPolicyId, ratingGroup and timeWindow, and the optional attributes maxUplinkBandwidth and maxDownlinkBandwidth.

-referenceId may be present in the response
+referenceId may be present in the response.

 The IN-CSE stores locally the response referenceID and policy information received in the SCEF response, namely the transferPolicies list.
 See clause 8.3 for a list of possible error scenarios and error handling options for the IN-CSE.